Eliminate Sparrows campaign: Ecological disaster

 Millions of sparrows were killed.
 While the campaign was meant to increase yields, concurrent droughts and floods as well as the lacking sparrow population decreased rice yields.
-The extermination of sparrows upset the ecological balance, which subsequently resulted in surging locust and insect populations that destroyed crops due to a lack of a natural predator.
+The extermination of sparrows upset the ecological balance, which subsequently resulted in surging locust and other insect populations that destroyed crops due to a lack of a natural predator.

 With no sparrows to eat them, locust populations ballooned, swarming the country and compounding the ecological problems already caused by the Great Leap Forward, including widespread deforestation and misuse of poisons and pesticides.
 Although sparrows were removed from the Four Pests in 1960, the disruption of ecological balance, combined with errors in food distribution policies and the exaggeration of crop production figures, led to the Great Chinese Famine.
 According to a 2025 study, the anti-sparrow campaign accounted for a nearly 20 percent drop in crop production, leading to the deaths of two million people.

-After the ending of the Four Pests campaign, the Eurasian tree sparrow was practically extirpated from China, which afterwards imported 250,000 Eurasian tree sparrows from the Soviet Union to recover its population.
+By the end of the Four Pests campaign, the Eurasian tree sparrow was practically extinct from China, which afterwards imported 250,000 Eurasian tree sparrows from the Soviet Union to recover its population.

 Persecution of scientists

 The Cultural Revolution broke out in 1966.
-Although scientist Zhu Xi, who had prominently opposed the Eliminate Sparrows campaign, had passed away in 1962, he was still accused of publicly opposing Mao.
+Although scientist Zhu Xi, who had prominently opposed the Eliminate Sparrows campaign, had died in 1962, he was still accused of publicly opposing Mao.
 As a result, his grave was desecrated, and his bones were exhumed by Red Guards.
 Ornithologist Tso-hsin Cheng, who had also expressed reservations about the Eliminate Sparrows campaign, was also accused of using the issue to oppose Chairman Mao, the Great Leap Forward, and Mao's supreme instructions, among other crimes, and was subjected to brutal struggle sessions.